About Duo Gear

 Altogether this is a very well-made, durable harness that seemed to withstand all adventure without any issues!

 As always, when you receive the harness, be sure it is a good fit for YOUR dog.
 If you need help deciding, read our article on harness fitting and utilize DUO Gear’s 30-day return offer if concerned.

-You can buy the American Eclipse Adventure harness on their website.
+You can buy the American Eclipse Adventure harness on their website or on Amazon.
 For reference, Mia had a Medium harness.

 Many of you asked Mia’s measurements to better understand the different products’ fit.
 Your best chance of finding a good fitting gear is always to measure (and remeasure) your dog.
 Even we grab the measuring tape before getting a new product - even though we tested a lot of them, and have a good feeling of her size by now.

 I share her measurements below, but don’t go ahead and order the same size just because your dog is similar to Mia ;)

 • Widest chest circumference (where the most harness would have the chest strap): 25-26 inches (63-65 cm)